elforsabah/myRap/README.md

                         MessageToast.show(this.getResourceBundle().getText("contractValid"))
                         this.oWizard.nextStep();
                     }.bind(this)).catch(function (oError) {
-                        console.error("Error in bind or identifyCard: ", oError); // Debug: Unified catch for full error details
+                        console.error("Error in create or identifyCard: ", oError); // Debug: Unified catch for full error details
                         // Handle failure (original logic consolidated into one catch for simplicity) var sErrorMsg = oError.message || "Unknown error"; // This captures the backend message like "Contract is Invalid" this._setContractInlineError(sErrorMsg); // Display the exact message inline